kuzzleio/kuzzle/doc/2/api/controllers/document/delete-fields/index.md

 ## Arguments

 - `collection`: collection name
-- `documentId`: unique ID of the document to replace
+- `documentId`: unique ID of the document where the fields should be removed
 - `index`: index name

 ### Optional: